 Load object formats

-This section discusses XML and non-XML custom load objects.
+This help section discusses XML and non-XML custom load objects.

 A custom load object file is an XML or plain text file that provides real-time information about the load of each resource.